MigVega/SLAM2REF/README.md

     in the console, the following should be visible:

     ```bash
-    [ INFO] ----> Slam2ref starts.
+    ----> Slam2ref starts.
     ```

-- Once the program has successfully finalized, you should see:
+- Once the program has been successfully finalized, you should see the following:

     ```bash
-    [ INFO] ----> Slam2ref done.
+    ----> Slam2ref done.
     ```

 ## License